cmadland/teaching/pages/02.edci335/04.week-1/05.assessment/section.md

 hide_git_sync_repo_link: false
 ---

 To wrap up this week, we need to get ready for your [major project](https://edtechuvic.madland.ca/edci335/assignments) for the course, where you will plan, design, and deploy an interactive, online learning experience.
-To do that well, you will be encouraged to work in cooperative groups of 2-4 people [^1]
+To do that well, you will be encouraged to work in cooperative groups of 2-4 people*.

 # Week 1 Checklist
 Here is a list of things you should have completed this week: